Promo codes

 Grit & Durability

 Same full-foam performance build as the rest of the Q2 line, with the elongated mold tuned for serve speed and plow-through.
 The carbon surface is standard raw-carbon grit.
-Independent long-term data is still developing.
+Long-term data in our rotation is still developing.

 Who It's For